Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Optical On-chip Communication Security

-\citeauthor{bashir2020seconet} \cite{bashir2020seconet} propose a layer of security in between optical station and processing elements.
-The authors highlight that optical networks are more sensitive to latencies in cryptographic operations.
-Therefore, naive implementations of exiting traditional countermeasures will not adapt well for optical NoCs.
-The authors propose a symmetric encryption based solution for eavesdropping attack.
-In the first stage of the solution, a key distribution algorithm is proposed which is executed during the boot time.
-The authors assume availability of specific hardware block for key generation.
-In co-existence of electrical NoC, the key distribution algorithm will use secure electrical NoC for key distribution.
-Otherwise, it will use low complexity public-key cryptography named BlueJay for key distribution.
-The proposed countermeasure uses One-Time Pad which can be executed in one cycle for encryption at sender and decryption at receiver.
-The First-In-First-Out (FIFO) property of optical bus is utilized for pre-computing and storing of tags for faster execution.
-To ensure that both sender and receiver use the same key for One-Time Pad, a minor key concat with main key is used.
-Incrementing of the minor key after every message and the FIFO property of the bus ensures synchronization of the keys used for One-Time Pad.
-The complete solution for addressing multiple security requirements incur only 1.6\% area overhead and 14.2\% performance overhead while eavesdropping only solution incurs even less overhead.
-In a hybrid optical NoC, \citeauthor{zhou2021attack} \cite{zhou2021attack} use an encryption scheme to ensure confidentiality of control messages transfer via electrical NoC.
+\citeauthor{bashir2020seconet} \cite{bashir2020seconet} propose a layer of security between the optical station and processing elements.
+The authors propose a symmetric encryption-based solution for eavesdropping attacks.
+In the first stage of the solution, a key distribution algorithm is proposed, which is executed during the boot time.
+The authors assume the availability of specific hardware blocks for key generation.
+In the co-existence of electrical NoC, the key distribution algorithm will use secure electrical NoC for key distribution.
+Otherwise, it will use low-complexity public-key cryptography named BlueJay for key distribution.
+The proposed countermeasure uses One-Time Pad which can be executed in one cycle for encryption at the sender and decryption at the receiver.
+The optical bus's First-In-First-Out (FIFO) property is utilized for pre-computing and storing tags for faster execution.
+To ensure that both sender and receiver use the same key for One-Time Pad, a minor key concat with the main key is used.
+Incrementing the minor key after every message and the FIFO property of the bus ensures synchronization of the keys used for the One-Time Pad.
+The complete solution for addressing multiple security requirements incurs only 1.6\% area overhead and 14.2\% performance overhead, while the eavesdropping-only solution incurs even less overhead.
+In a hybrid optical NoC, \citeauthor{zhou2021attack} \cite{zhou2021attack} use an encryption scheme to ensure the confidentiality of control messages transfer via electrical NoC.
 The fabrication of optical NoC introduces Process Variations.
 The change of resonant wavelength due to the PV of MR is used as the key for this symmetric encryption scheme.
-Furthermore, they use simple and lightweight XoR operation in the encryption scheme.
+Furthermore, they use simple and lightweight XoR operations in the encryption scheme.